Turbomaps

 To export an entire map:

-• From the editor, choose Export GeoJSON from the main menu
+• From the main menu, choose Export GeoJSON

 • This will open a link with the GeoJSON data for your map